openedx/api-doc-tools/README.rst

 The code in this repository is licensed under the Apache Software License 2.0 unless otherwise noted.

-Please see `LICENSE.txt` for details.
+Please see `LICENSE.txt <LICENSE.txt>`_ for details.

 How To Contribute
 -----------------

 Contributions are very welcome.
 Please read `How To Contribute`__ for details.
+Even though they were written with `edx-platform` in mind, the guidelines should be followed for all Open edX projects.

 __ https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst

-Even though they were written with `edx-platform` in mind, the guidelines should be followed for Open edX code in general.

 The pull request description template should be automatically applied if you are creating a pull request from GitHub.
 Otherwise you can find it at